-21. Esptein is entitled to know whether Jane Doe committed and/or was charged with any crimes.
-If Jane Doe was charged with crimes, Epstein is entitled to obtain certified copies of those crimes Plaintiff may have committed for purposes of discovery and impeachment.
+22. If Jane Doe was involved in crimes, Epstein is entitled to obtain certified copies of those crimes and other crimes Plaintiff may have committed for purposes of discovery and impeachment.
 Questions will be asked regarding those crimes (e.g., Have you been convicted of a crime of dishonesty or false statement?
 If so, how many times?
 Have you been convicted of a felony?
 If so, how many times?)
 To hold otherwise would not only prevent broad discovery but would ultimately result in reversible error at any trial.